 If you don’t have a good blender or food processor, we recommend purchasing one!
 An immersion blender also works for making creamy hummus.
 Although cheaper blenders will do an okay job, a high-powered blender definitely creates a smoother texture.

 If a fancy blender or food processor isn’t within your budget, simply blend the mixture for longer, or simmer the chickpeas in water until very soft before blending.

 Sriracha Hummus Health Benefits

 This hummus recipe is packed with nutrients!
 According to research, hummus-consumers have reportedly higher intakes of many nutrients, including essential vitamins, minerals, fiber, and fatty acids.
 Chickpeas, tahini, and extra virgin olive oil are the star ingredients in this spicy hummus recipe.

 Beans of all varieties are a great source of plant-based protein and are an important part of a plant-forward diet.
 They are also high in complex carbohydrates and fiber.
 These nutrients are important for steady energy, satiety, blood flow, disease prevention, and digestion.
 (And in case you were wondering, chickpeas and garbanzo beans are the same thing!)

 Tahini is made from blended sesame seeds.
 Sesame seeds contain mono- and poly-unsaturated fats that may support heart health.
-Sesame seeds also contain fiber, phytonutrients, and plant-based protein – important nutrients for digestion, satiety, stable blood sugar, and anti-carcinogenesis.
-(2, 3)
+Sesame seeds also contain fiber, phytonutrients, and plant-based protein – important nutrients for digestion, satiety, stable blood sugar, and cancer prevention.

 Extra Virgin Olive Oil